Travel to the Netherlands during Covid-19: What you need to know before you go - KTVZ

 Destinations deemed “very high risk (with a variant of concern)” are currently: Argentina, Bangladesh, Bolivia, Brazil, Chile, Colombia, Dominican Republic, Ecuador, French Guiana, Guyana, India, Myanmar, Nepal, Pakistan, Panama, Paraguay, Peru, South Africa, Suriname, United Kingdom, Uruguay and Venezuela.
 From those countries, no leisure travel is allowed.

-The same applies to countries considered as “very high risk,” which are currently the British Virgin Islands, Costa Rica, Fiji, Kuwait, Maldives, Mongolia, Namibia, Oman, Seychelles and Tunisia.
+The same applies to countries considered as “very high risk,” which currently includes the British Virgin Islands, Fiji, Kuwait, Mongolia, Namibia, Oman, Seychelles and Tunisia.

 Any countries not listed are deemed high risk and travelers are subject to restrictions depending on their vaccine status.
 See below.